ccnmtl/compiled/content/articles/google-at-columbia-recap.md

 tags: [google,augmented reality,virtual reality]
 ---

-In late February, I attended a Google interactive workshop, hosted by [Emerging Technology Consortium](https://confluence.columbia.edu/confluence/display/ETC/) of CUIT.
-Google showcased few of their products that could potentially be used by staff, faculty, and students of Columbia in teaching and learning.
+In late February, I attended a Google interactive workshop, hosted by the [Emerging Technology Consortium](https://confluence.columbia.edu/confluence/display/ETC/) of CUIT.
+Google showcased a few of their products that could potentially be used by staff, faculty, and students of Columbia in teaching and learning.

 Some of the products they showcased include: